Married but feel so alone.

 I had given up my job to become a stay-at-home wife, and while I did not regret it (at the moment), I felt so lonely in my marriage.

 In truth, I was disappointed.
 This was what marriage was like?
 It did not feel much different than when we had been dating!

-Even when a husband and wife are together every day, they can each be lonely by themselves.
+When a husband and wife are together every day but aren’t connected emotionally, they can each be lonely by themselves.

 Marriage without any emotional connection is a lonely marriage.

 That’s what happened to us.
 I sometimes felt such a stifling feeling of loneliness, that it frightened me.

 Where was our marriage heading?